santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 Original Argument:
 - P1: If a convicted murderer will murder again, then we must kill them to prevent murder
 - P2: A convicted murderer will murder again
-- C: Therefore, we must kill them
+- C: Therefore, we must kill convicted murderers

 Mapped Logically:
 - P1: If Y will do X, then we must do X to Y to prevent X